Saibot393/perceptive/README.md

 - Lock peek size: to set the doorlocks peek size (in parts of the door (0-1))
 - Lock peek position to change the position of the lock gap (in parts of the door (0-1))

+### Issues:
+- Lock peeking is currently incompatible with Elevated Vision, a fix is on the way

 ## Door moving

 Allows doors to be incrementally opened in either a swinging or sliding motion.
 Players can use the mouse wheel on the door control to slowly open or close a door.